apache/couchdb/src/docs/src/best-practices/jsdevel.rst

 JavaScript engine versions
 ===========================

-Until version 3.4 Apache CouchDB used only SpiderMonkey as the it's underlying JavaScript engine.
+Until version 3.4 Apache CouchDB used only SpiderMonkey as its underlying JavaScript engine.
 With version 3.4, it's possible to configure CouchDB to use QuickJS.

 Recent versions of CouchDB may use the node-local ``_versions`` API endpoint to get the current engine type and version: